opengisch/qgis-plugin-ci/docs/usage/cli_package.md

                         changes made by qgis-plugin-ci.
   -d --disable-submodule-update
                         If omitted, a git submodule is updated.
 If specified, git submodules will not be updated/initialized before packaging.
+  -a ASSET_PATH, --asset-path ASSET_PATH
+                        An additional asset path to add.
+Can be specified multiple times.
 ```

 ## Additional metadata